 When you hear the word infographic, you might immediately think of graphs, charts, and big numbers.
 While it’s true that many infographics are built around presenting data, this is not where you should start.

-Once you have your story, consider these questions: What is your audience?
+Once you have your story, consider these questions: Who is your audience?
 What do they need to know?
 Why should they care?
-What’s the best way to reach them?
+How can you best reach them?

 For an example, take a look at this infographic by the World Wildlife Fund.